 For a simple template, access our free worksheet:

-Lauren believes your story should be authentic and relevant.
+Your story should be authentic and relevant, says Lauren.
 And though your brand story should be personal, it shouldn’t necessarily be created in a vacuum.
 “It shouldn’t just be driven by you,” she says.
 “Get out there and talk to your community to understand the collective experience of the people that you hope to speak to.”

 Charlotte weaves very personal storytelling into Then I Met You’s product development and campaigns.
 Her honeydew lip mask’s ingredients were inspired by her grandmother, who would serve the fruit to her when she was a child.
 And when she, like many entrepreneurs, stepped up to help support those affected most by COVID-19, she focused on grocery workers, inspired by her dad, who works at a grocery store.
-“Storytelling helped our community understand what we care about and how we’re actually living our ethos of giving back,” she says.
+“Storytelling helped our community understand what we care about,” she says.
+“How we’re actually living our ethos of giving back.”

 Many good stories end with a moral or lesson.
+Think of any of Disney’s films.
 For brand stories, let’s refer to this as a call to action.
-Your story should always have a takeaway that is actionable for the reader.
+Your story should always have a takeaway for the reader that is actionable.

 Remember that the story’s goal isn’t always to compel someone to buy—at least not yet.
 But what other action do you want the reader to take?
 Should they follow you?
 Complete a survey?
 Read more into the causes you support?
-How will you keep the audience engaged and nurture them further?
+How will you keep the audience engaged and nurture them further into your story?
 Maybe the takeaway is simply a feeling you want them to have.

 “People will forget what you said, people will forget what you did,” Maya Angelou once said, “but people will never forget how you made them feel.”

 Working with an editor is a great first step to ensure that your voice is presented in a polished and professional way.
-If you don’t have the budget to hire a pro, any second set of eyes can help.
+If you don’t have the budget to hire a pro, any second set of eyes will do.
 Better yet, share your draft with several friends who will give you honest feedback, along with people who resemble your ideal customer.